Ayanna Webster-Roy: Political career

 Webster-Roy was first elected to the Trinidad and Tobago House of Representatives on September 7, 2015, after the 2015 general election.
 She is a member of the People's National Movement for the electoral district of Tobago East.
 On September 11, 2015, she was appointed Minister of State in the Office of the Prime Minister.
 She was re-elected to her seat in the 2020 general election on August 10, 2020.
 On August 19, 2020, she was appointed Minister in the Office of the Prime Minister and she has responsibility for Gender and Child Affairs, Ecclesiastical Affairs and Central Administration Services in Tobago.
 In this role, she has been working on creating a white paper on the National Child Policy, which would be the first in the region.

+In the 2025 Trinidad and Tobago general election, Webster-Roy was unseated by David Thomas from the Tobago People's Party.

 Personal life

 She is married and has three children: two daughters and a son.
-She is currently studying for a master's degree in institutional innovation and effectiveness, focusing on the public sector.
+As of 2020, she was studying for a master's degree in institutional innovation and effectiveness, focusing on the public sector.